 The bias corrections are applied globally at different pressure levels.
-The reductions in biases have a three-dimensional structure which has relevance to the ENSO teleconnection to the stratospheric vortex and the Northern hemisphere, and this was explored in Tyrrell and Karpechko (2021).
-As this paper focuses on SSWs, the reduced model biases in the wintertime polar vortex are of particular interest.
-In Figure 1a we show the seasonal progression of uz{60} using the mean daily values for the 100 year model runs, and 41 years of ERA5 data.
+The reductions in biases have a three-dimensional structure which has relevance to the ENSO teleconnection to the stratospheric vortex and the Northern hemisphere, and this the 100 year model runs, and 41 years of ERA5 data.
 The standard deviation for ERA5 and CTRL is also shown as shading.
-The CTRL run (blue) has a too weak vortex compared to ERA5 from October to January, and this bias is reduced by
+The CTRL run (blue) has a too weak vortex compared to ERA5 from October to January, and this bias is reduced by approximately half in the FullBC and StratBC runs.
+The bias corrections in TropBC actually increase the bias in the polar